jamesdh/kompromat/README.md

 1. compromising information that is used to discredit a person or group
 2. a tool for informing the Russian people of the atrocities being committed by their government

-Kompromat is an automated WebDriver-based tool used for driving a sandboxed instance of FireFox against Yandex Maps.
+Kompromat is an automated WebDriver-based tool used for driving an instance of Google Chrome against Yandex Maps.
 It takes a message and photo, locates random restaurants in and around the intended Russian/Belarusian city, and leaves a review for each.
 This should make it possible to leave hundreds if not thousands of reviews per day for a single running instance.
 In this way it **may** be possible to get information to the Russian people about what is happening just across their border.

 At the moment it is only tested on MacOS.
-It *should* work on Windows, but you will at the very least need to manually install geckodriver for it to work.
-A script is provided for MacOS which will do this for you.
+It *should* work on Windows with Windows Subsystem for Linux (WSL) but this has not been tested.

 ## Table of Contents: